Differential operators admitting various rates of spectral projection growth: Introduction

 see \cite[Sec.\ 1.5, 1.9]{Markus-1988}.
 Note that this property implies that $B$ is $T$-bounded with $T$-bound zero.

-The property of $s$-subordination is important in several steps of our analysis, including showing that $L = T+B$, like $T$, has a compact resolvent and a complete system of root vectors which we may explicitly describe.
-It also qualitatively indicates why the growth of spectral projection norms is slower than the growths found in \cite{DavKui2004} and \cite{Hen2012}, where the skew-adjoint parts of the operators are not $s$-subordinated to the self-adjoint parts for any $0 \leq s < 1$.
+The relative boundedness of $B$ with respect to $T$ is important in several steps of our analysis, including showing that $L = T+B$, like the unperturbed operator $T$, has a compact resolvent and a complete system of root vectors, which we explicitly describe.
+In the applications to anharmonic oscillators, such as those given by the potentials $q(x)=|x|^\beta$, $\beta>2$, and specially chosen $B$, we even have $s$-subordination of $B$; see Remark \ref{rem:s.sub}.
+For these operators, we have growth of spectral projection norms which is slower than the growths found in \cite{DavKui2004} and \cite{Hen2012}, where the skew-adjoint parts of the operators are not $s$-subordinated to the self-adjoint parts for any $0 \leq s < 1$.
+Finally, if the perturbations satisfy certain local subordination conditions, then the norms of spectral projections are bounded and the eigensystem of $L$ contains a Riesz basis; see Section \ref{subsec:RB} for more details.

 The plan of this paper is follows.
-In Section \ref{sec.ho}, we consider natural perturbations of the harmonic oscillator.
-In Section \ref{s3Monomial}, we introduce a family of perturbations of anharmonic oscillators with more varied rates of growth.
+In Section \ref{sec.ho}, we consider first-order perturbations of the harmonic oscillator which arise naturally and may be understood via elementary applications of the Fourier transform and various facts about the Hermite functions.
+This section is less technical and could be read independently.
+Afterwards, in Section \ref{s3Monomial}, we introduce a family of perturbations of Schr\"odinger operators with single-well potentials growing more rapidly than $x^2$ as $x \to \infty$.
+These perturbations are crafted to give a new family of eigenfunctions which are multiples of the eigenfunctions of the Schr\"odinger operators, and asymptotics for these eigenfunctions give quite varied rates of growth.
 Finally, in Section \ref{s4Remarks}, we indicate further generalizations, examples, and related results.